algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

     }

     /**
-     * Insert the item at the specified index in the Vector.
+     * Insert the item at the specified index in the DynamicArray.
      *
      * @param item, the item to be inserted
-     * @param i, the index into the Vector
+     * @param i, the index into the DynamicArray
      * @throws IllegalArgumentException if the item is null
      * @throws IndexOutOfBoundsException if i is greater or equal to the length
-     *         of the Vector or a negative number
-     */
-    public void insert(T item, int i) {
+     *         of the DynamicArray or a negative number */ public void insert(T item, int i) {
         if (item == null)